DAF201/2022_fall_school_garbage/Logic.md

 Two sets are equal if and only if they have the same elements (order don't matter)

-Therefore if A and B are sets, then A and B are equal if and only if ∀x(x ∈ A ⇔ x ∈ B)
+Therefore if A and B are sets, then A and B are equal if and only if ∀ x(x ∈ A ⇔ x ∈ B)

 ---